StanDobrev11/HairSaloon/DEPLOYMENT_SETUP.md

    3.3 Run with gunicorn, create new compose file for production with more workers 3.4 Static files -> must be run using nginx
    3.5 CSRF_TRUSTED_ORIGINS must be set
+   3.6 Media files -> using nginx
+   3.7 Do not forget each container using .env must have prop enf_file: - .env set
 4. Push docker image to Docker Hub
 5. Pull image to server
    5.1 steps 4 & 5 are not compulsory if you build image on the server